 But… what about the founders…?

 Putting employees on furlough leave is one thing, but what if the company doesn’t even have money to pay the founders, can they furlough themselves?
 The answer is yes they can, so long as they were also PAYE employees as of 28 Feb 2020.
-Since furloughed workers can’t do any work for the company, that means the company goes into hibernation until the founders unfurlough themselves.
+Since furloughed workers can’t do any work for the company until 1 July (they are able to split furlough days and working days after that date), that means the company goes into hibernation until the founders unfurlough themselves.
 Note that while they’re furloughed they can still (and indeed must) continue to perform any statutory obligations they have as directors, such as doing the company annual filings, etc.

 We’re here to help